Understanding the opportunities and challenges AI and tech present for business

 Rapid advances in AI are having a significant impact on our clients' business models, growth strategies and day to day decision making.
 Our experts examine the big questions arising in AI deployment, and provide holistic, pragmatic legal advice to help our clients strategically manage risk as they explore AI opportunities.

 The final phase of developing the EU Artificial Intelligence Act is happening.
-Dessi Savova, Partner and Head of Continental Europe of the Clifford Chance Tech Group speaks to BBC News about the Parliament's vote.
+Dessislava Savova, Partner and Head of Continental Europe Tech Group speaks to BBC News about the European Parliament's vote.

-As the AI Act moves ahead in EU Parliament, Dessislava Savova, Partner and Head of Continental Europe of the Clifford Chance Tech Group speaks to BBC News on EU and global regulation.
+As the EU AI Act moves ahead in Parliament, Dessislava Savova, Partner and Head of Continental Europe Tech Group speaks to BBC News on EU and global regulation.

 The AI Act will unquestionably have a global impact with regulators and businesses around the world.